samsledje/markdown-media-tracker/TEST_SUITE_STATUS.md

-# Test Suite Implementation Status# Test Suite Implementation Status
+# Test Suite Implementation Status

-## Overview## Overview
+## Overview

-This document summarizes the test suite implementation for the Markdown Media Tracker project as of October 12, 2025.
-The test suite is now **comprehensive and production-ready** with 694 passing tests across 25 test files, achieving 94.07% overall statement coverage.This document summarizes the test suite implementation for the Markdown Media Tracker project as of October 12, 2025.
-The test suite is now **comprehensive and production-ready** with 694 passing tests across 25 test files, achieving 94.07% overall statement coverage.
+This document summarizes the test suite implementation for the Markdown Media Tracker project as of October 15, 2025.
+The test suite is now **comprehensive and production-ready** with 779 passing tests across 30 test files, achieving 94.07% overall statement coverage.